AviatrixSecurityLily/Docs/HowTos/security_bulletin_article.rst

 CVE-2020-13415

 **Acknowledgement**
-Aviatrix is pleased to thank Ioannis Kakavas from Elastic for reporting this vulnerability under responsible disclosure.
+Aviatrix would like to thank Ioannis Kakavas from Elastic for reporting this vulnerability under responsible disclosure.

 1. OpenVPN Client Arbitrary File Write
 ------------------------------------